awulkan/book/src/ch02-00-guessing-game-tutorial.md

 After updating the registry, Cargo checks the `[dependencies]` section and downloads any crates you don’t have yet.
-In this case, although we only listed `rand` as a dependency, Cargo also grabbed a copy of `libc`, because `rand` depends on `libc` to work.
+In this case, although we only listed `rand` as a dependency, Cargo also grabbed a copy of several other libraries, because `rand` depends on them to work.
 After downloading the crates, Rust compiles them and then compiles the project with the dependencies available.

 If you immediately run `cargo build` again without making any changes, you